A comprehensive review of non-obscure search engines

 2. You do not wish to support business practices that emphasize advertisers rather than users.
 Many big-tech companies make a lot of their money from appealing to advertisers.
 To be able to charge a premium, they help advertisers target the audiences of their desire.
 Of course, to target a specific group, you need to know the makeup and identities of the group’s members.
 This set of incentives practically invites questionable levels of data collection about users, with significant potential for misuse.
 Thankfully, many governments around the world seem to have started thinking about this problem, but there’s still a long and rocky path ahead of us.
 You might not want to support these practices, which would be a great reason to look for another service with a different business model.

 3. One or two companies controlling what information can and can’t be found is reason for concern.
 This is a purely theoretical argument to draw your attention to the potential problems an over-concentrated market could promote.
-If a company with 90% market share on access to information decides that something does not exist, perhaps because its existence goes against the company’s profit-maximizing business interests, would enough people ever find out to stop the erasure?
+If a company with 90% market share on access to information decides that something does not exist, perhaps because its existence goes against the company’s profit-maximizing business interests, would a meaningful number of people ever find out?
 I hope you will agree that in the best case this level of market dominance is questionable, and in the worst case reminiscent of a George Orwell novel.
 Again, I don’t really think that these companies have bad intentions, but the point is that we should not have to rely on their good-will.
 Your ability to choose as a thoughtful human-being can help avert the possibility of bad outcomes, so why not exercise that sweet, sweet free-will?

 The alternatives come in a few flavors